arpit-mittal-ds/Data-Architect/2 - Data Architecture Foundations/Lesson-1-What-is-Data-Architecture/ReadMe.md

 **Communication and political savvy.** Data architects need people skills.
 They must be articulate, persuasive, and good salespeople, Lambert says, and they must conceive and portray the big data picture to others

 Data architecture goes way beyond database design.
-Technology is a big part of the role, but providing solutions to business problems, that is what is at the heart of data architecture.
+Technology is a big part of the role, but **providing solutions to business problems**, that is what is at the heart of data architecture.

-Think outside of the limitations of technology.
+**Think outside of the limitations of technology.
 Learn the business role you will be working with.
 Shadow some employees, ask questions, sit in on some meetings, even read up on the field.
-Your business partners will appreciate you showing a real interest in their work, and your insight will help guide you in providing better architected solutions for your business partners.
+Your business partners will appreciate you showing a real interest in their work, and your insight will help guide you in providing better architected solutions for your business partners.**

 ![image](https://user-images.githubusercontent.com/68102477/119764768-5bb84500-bef5-11eb-85d1-0cbc41eda533.png)